ociu/sphinx-traceability-extension/doc/usage.rst

 The item ID of a linked item can be added to the summary of the Jira ticket to create by specifying the relationship to this item with ``relationship_to_parent``.
 This makes it possible to create a query link in advance to list all related Jira tickets.

+A string can be added to the start of a ticket's description by configuring ``description_head``.
+If the item to create a ticket for does not have a body, its caption will be used to build the ticket's description.

 Attributes
 ==========